 As you may be aware, Digital Marketing is approaching newer levels of complexity as days go by, but at the same time, it is proven to get more business.

-Inside a continual improvement point of view, you will find a discipline known as Conversion Marketing.
+Inside a continual improvement point of view, you will find your meaning of conversions.

-What most people think about Conversion Marketing is that it’s based on guesswork.
+What most people think about Conversions is that it’s based on guesswork.